 Lust may be experienced as intense desire, ardent enthusiasm, or unbridled sexual longing.
 This passionate craving is attention directing and a motivational force as is the experience of any emotion.
 When untethered, lust can lead to actions that may appear irrational.
-Even so, it can be regarded as a manifestation of unconscious emotional memories.
+In any case, lust is the projection and expression of unconscious emotional memories.

-Like love, technically lust is not considered to be an emotion, but involves emotions such as bliss, excitement, joy, and interest, as well as the erotic anticipation of sensory pleasure.
+Like love, technically lust is not considered to be an emotion, but involves the experience of emotions such as bliss, excitement, joy, and interest, along with the anticipation of erotic sensory pleasure.
 People who are in the throes of lust may lose their sensibilities, since lust seems unable to recognize the reality of a situation or motivates one to neglect it.
 Lust is an octane for the relentless pursuit of another person in spite of intellectual reason and sometimes regardless of emotional barriers such as guilt or shame.

 Implicit memory plays a primary role in the process of falling in lust and can be considered akin to what resides in you unconsciously—emotional memories concerning early attachment and love that direct your behavior, goals, passions, and interests in the present.
-Phenomena regarding implicit memory have been reported as early as Decartes’ 1649 work regarding The Passions of the Soul where he observed that childhood experiences remain imprinted on the brain (cited by Schacter, 1987).
+Phenomena regarding implicit memory have been reported as early as Decartes’ 1649 work regarding The Passions of the Soul where he observed that childhood experiences remain imprinted on the brain.
 Since that time, numerous philosophers and psychological researchers have found that people are affected by early impressions that are not consciously remembered.
-In A General Theory of Love contemporary theorists, Lewis, Amini, and Lannon (2001) describe the limbic connection that occurs in intense human relationships and how we are driven by our implicit memories.
-Such unconscious emotional connections that are based on attractors—patterns imprinted on the limbic system— can serve to regulate human physiology and emotional health.
-So limbic resonance, even in the form of reciprocated lust, serves an evolutionary purpose.
-Psychologist Lynn O’Connor (2002) contends that limbic resonance (unrelated to lust), such as in friendships or the relationship between a therapist and patient, results in physiological regulation.

 The ineffable quality of lust may be the result of another person matching the template within your implicit memory and the emotions associated with it.
 Lust provides a rare window through which you can view your vulnerabilities as you are swept away by your imagination.
 And if you are able to face and endure the shame and disappointment that are often the outcome of such attraction and subsequent disconnection, you will have ample opportunity to learn about yourself.